anquanscan/sec-tools/README.md

 [WhatsPayloadRCE](https://github.com/Err0r-ICA/WhatsPayloadRCE): Whatsapp Automatic Payload Generator [CVE-2019-11932]
 [openvpn3](https://github.com/OpenVPN/openvpn3): OpenVPN 3 is a C++ class library that implements the functionality of an OpenVPN client, and is protocol-compatible with the OpenVPN 2.x branch.
 [Python-RAT](https://github.com/FZGbzuw412/Python-RAT): Remote Administration tool for Windows Systems written in pure Python
 [assimilation-official](https://github.com/assimilation/assimilation-official): This is the official main repository for the Assimilation project
+[evilgrade](https://github.com/infobyte/evilgrade): Evilgrade is a modular framework that allows the user to take advantage of poor upgrade implementations by injecting fake updates.